Types of Sailboats – A Comprehensive Classification

 However, for competition and performance crafts, it is essential that they try to sit as close to the surface of the water as possible without capsizing.
 Thus, the keel often plays the role of a central ballast, by integrating heavy iron or steel components so that the vessel draft increases.

-Based on the types of keel, there are several sailing boat variants found in the market.
-These generally have modified keels for the purpose of improving performance and speed by integrating hydrodynamic features such as hydrofoils.
+Based on keel type, there are several sailing boat variants found in the market.
+These generally have modified keels for improving performance and speed by integrating hydrodynamic features such as hydrofoils.

 The types of keels commonly associated with sailboats are as follows: full-length keel, fin keel, centreboard keel, bilge keel, bulb keel and wing keel.